Fire Goddess CompositeApr 18, 2022

 Model FittingUtilizing the updated auto subject select Photoshop feature, we can grab our entire model with one click and move on to masking around our subject with a hard black brush set at 100% opacity.

-Tara shares a time-saving tip that; on any straight point, you can lay down your starting mark and hold the shift key while selecting your end mark then click to clear a straight line.
+Tara shares a time-saving tip; on any straight point, you can lay down your starting mark and hold the shift key while selecting your end mark then click to clear a straight line.

 Make sure to zoom in and out around the image to see the bigger picture and refine the small details.
 After applying a few more workflow tips shown in the full tutorial, you will want to convert to a smart object before resizing your stock to ensure the pixels stay the same.

-Playing with fireThe combination of fire and lava overlays to smoke brushes brings depth into the background for a strong model image such a this.
+Playing with fireThe combination of fire and lava overlays to smoke brushes brings depth into the background for a strong model image such as this.

 When selecting stock from a crowded overlay, Use the Laso tool at zero feather pixels to grab the images versus the rectangle marquee tool.